 Since joining the staff of the Jesse Helms Center in 1994, John Dodd’s work has focused on the continuing development of numerous initiatives promoting liberty and our country’s founding principles.
 Under the direction of Dodd, the center successfully completed a $5 million capital campaign which led to the construction of the current Helms Center headquarters, the 23,000-square-foot A.J.
 Fletcher building.
 Dodd completed his undergraduate degree at the College of William and Mary and received his Master’s in Education from the University of North Carolina-Chapel Hill.
 Prior to his work with the center, Dodd was president of J&T Dodd, a consulting firm where he worked with political candidates and nonprofits.
 Dodd is the author of The World Came His Way – Jesse Helms’ Contributions to Freedom and has appeared on numerous radio and television programs to discuss the policies and programs of the Jesse Helms Center.
+He is a current member of the Young Britons Foundation Advisory Board.
 He and his wife Teresa have two adult daughters, Mary and Katie.

 James.
 C. Broughton